DFHack/dfhack/docs/plugins/workflow.rst

     ITEM[:SUBTYPE]/[GENERIC_MAT,...]/[SPECIFIC_MAT:...]/[LOCAL,<quality>]

-The first part is mandatory and specifies the item type and subtype, using the raw tokens for items (the same syntax used custom reaction inputs).
+The first part is mandatory and specifies the item type and subtype, using the raw tokens for items (the same syntax used for custom reaction inputs).
 For more information, see :wiki:`this wiki page <Material_token>`.

 The subsequent parts are optional: